4 best sunglasses for driving in 2023

 Nobody knows this better than a race car driver.
 Josef Newgarden has won 13 IndyCar races and scored his second championship in the NTT IndyCar Series in 2019.

 Newgarden races on circuits ranging from natural terrain and street courses to short ovals and super speedways.

 “We’re racing wheel-to-wheel at speeds faster than 230 mph, and having clear vision is very important,” he says.
 “When you’re traveling more than a football field per second, you rely on sharp, focused vision.”

-Newgarden looks for a few things when he selects his sunglasses, and at the top of that list is how will he look in those shades?
+Newgarden looks for a few things when he selects his sunglasses.
+Style is at the top of his list.

 "Obviously, I want them to fit my style, first and foremost," he says.